 Nasi Lemak is Malaysia’s national dish.
 The name of the dish translates to “creamy rice.”
 It is a fragrant, coconut-infused rice dish and is traditionally served with sambal (a spicy paste), fried anchovies, cucumber slices, and hard-boiled eggs.
 This popular dish is sold throughout Malaysia, at markets, food courts, and roadside stalls.
 Customarily, Nasi Lemak is packaged in a banana leaf.

 - Rinse the rice and let soak overnight in a bowl of water, then drain and set aside.

 - Line a bamboo steamer or steam pot with the pandan leaves.

 - Add the lemongrass, shallot, and ginger to the steamer and position the vessel comfortably over a wok or pot.

-- In a separate bowl, mix the rice with salt, sugar and the coconut cream.
+- In a separate bowl, mix the rice with salt, sugar, and coconut cream.

 - Line the serving plates with banana leaves and baste them with a little vegetable oil for a traditional Malaysian touch.

-- Divide the rice equally and place onto each serving plate.
+- Divide the rice equally and place it onto each serving plate.